Psychological Barriers in Communication

 Diverse individuals around a globe, holding puzzle pieces representing cultural communication challenges.

-Is Noise a Psychological Barriers of Communication?
+Is Noise a Psychological Barriers to Communication?

 When Noise is present, focusing on the message can be challenging, leading to misunderstandings or misinterpretations.
 External Noise can make it difficult to hear or understand the speaker, while internal Noise can make it challenging to concentrate or retain information.